-If the Required Actions and associated Completion Times of Condition A, B, or C are not met or LCO 3.4.12 is not met for reasons other than Condition A, B, or C, the plant must be placed in a MODE in which this LCO does not apply.
+Stages 1, 2, and 3 are inoperable, or LCO 3.4.12 is not met for reasons other than Condition A, B, or C, the plant must be placed in a MODE in which this LCO does not apply.
 Action must be initiated, immediately, to open the RCS pressure boundary.

-BASES SURVEILLANCE REQUIREMENTS SR 3.4.12.1 The LCO 3.4.11 Surveillance Requirements are applicable to the ADS valves required to be OPERABLE.
+The LCO 3.4.11 Surveillance Requirements are applicable to the ADS flow paths required to be OPERABLE.
 The Frequencies associated with each specified SR are applicable.
-Refer to the corresponding Bases for LCO 3.4.11 for a discussion of each SR. REFERENCES 1.
-FSAR Section 19E.4, "Safety Analyses and Evaluations."
+Refer to the corresponding Bases for LCO 3.4.11 for a discussion of each SR.

+1. FSAR Section 19E.4, "Safety Analyses and Evaluations."